SaiyanSkywalker/CNH-Staff-Management-App/README.md

-1. Start the mobile app by running the following commands: -`cd apps/mobile`
+1. Start the mobile app by running the following commands:

+- `cd apps/mobile`

 -  `npm run android` - to start the app on an Android emulator